 Unfortunately, airlines only offer a tiny stipend that will not cover all the clothes and replacements you will need during a delay.
 And if bags are truly lost, you will have to make a detailed list of everything in the bag and will only receive the depreciated replacement value of its total.

-How to Be Prepared: There isn't much you can do from preventing luggage from missing a connecting flight, but there are still a few precautions you can take.
+How to Be Prepared:: There isn’t much you can do to prevent luggage from missing a connecting flight, but there are still a few precautions you can take.
 Hang on to your baggage claim tickets, as aforementioned, and be sure your name and address are clearly labeled on each piece of luggage.
 Make sure all other baggage tags and stickers from previous trips have been removed from the bags, to prevent confusion.
 Do not pack valuables in your bags, which may entice someone to steal your bags (it does happen).
 And be sure to keep must-have items, such as medications, itineraries, passports, etc., in your carry-on luggage.
-It's a good idea to keep one change of clothing packed in your carry-on, just in case baggage is delayed a few hours or a day.
+It’s a good idea to keep one change of clothing packed in your carry-on, just in case baggage is delayed a few hours or a day.

 It’s happened a thousand times before: one slip at the hotel pool and a child has split his chin and needs stitches.
 Problem is, your family is in another state or, gasp!, another country.
 What do you do?
 Where do you go?
 Who do you call?